preaudc/spark-maven-parent/docs/index.md

   - userClassPathFirst value in your `spark-submit` command:
     - false or not defined: run is executed with _**json4s-3.5.3**_
     - true: run is executed with _**json4s-3.2.11**_

+## About the author

+Christophe Préaud is data architect at [Verkor](https://verkor.com).

+You can connect with him on [LinkedIn](https://www.linkedin.com/in/christophe-pr%C3%A9aud-184023155).